As well as short term volunteers (6-12 months) we are also seeking people who would like to join us for a longer time as life sharing volunteers.

 Joining the community as a volunteer can be a rich and rewarding experience!

-Each year up to 20 volunteers join us from all over the world to support our life in Loch Arthur.
+Each year up to 20 volunteers join us from the UK and all over the world to support our life in Loch Arthur.
 Many of these volunteers are taking a gap year after school, others are looking for a change in life, practical experience for further education or inspiration for different ways of living.
-Most of these volunteers find it worthwhile to spend a year in the community, although shorter stays are possible.
-There are also possibilities for those interested in making a longer-term commitment to this way of life.
+Most of these volunteers find it worthwhile to spend a year living in the community, although shorter stays are possible.
+There are also possibilities for individuals, couples and families interested in making a longer-term commitment to this way of life.